coecms/nccompress/README.rst

     nc_compress -r -o run[1-5]/output*/ocean*.nc random.nc ice*.nc

 The nc_compress program just sorts out finding files/directories etc, it calls nc2nc to do the compression.
-Using the option ‘–nccopy’ forces nc_compress to use the nccopy program in place of nc2nc, though the netcdf package must already be loaded for this to work.
+Using the option `--nccopy` forces nc_compress to use the nccopy program in place of nc2nc, though the netcdf package must already be loaded for this to work.

-You can tell nc_compress to work on multple files simultaneously with the ‘-pa’ option.
-By default this will use all the physical processors on the machine, or you can specify how many simultaneous processes you want to with ‘-np’, e.g.
+You can tell nc_compress to work on multple files simultaneously with the `-pa` option.
+By default this will use all the physical processors on the machine, or you can specify how many simultaneous processes you want to with `-np`, e.g.

 ::